-An extensive sociological literature describes the difficulty men have in living up to gender role expectations and the internal conflicts these expectations create.21-22 Men also report that they do not personally believe in many societal myths about masculinity but believe that other men do.
-Externally, men underestimate the extent to which other men are uncomfortable with sexist behavior towards women.24-25 Berkowitz has argued that this misperception is likely to keep men from intervening against the inappropriate behavior of other men.
+An extensive sociological literature describes the difficulty men have in living up to gender-role expectations and the internal conflicts these expectations create.^{23,24} Men also report that they do not personally believe in many societal myths about masculinity but believe that other men do.25 Externally, men underestimate the extent to which other men are uncomfortable with sexist behavior toward women.^{26,27} Berkowitz1 has argued that this misperception is likely to keep men from intervening against the inappropriate behavior of other men.
 The opportunity to reduce these difficulties and discomforts provides the motivation for men to work to change the same cultural myths and stereotypes that have also resulted in violence against women.
 If men's discomfort with how they are taught to act as men could be revealed as normative, men might be more willing to be themselves and express discomfort with the behavior of other men.

-Recent pilot research suggests that social norms interventions designed to counter the misperceived rape-supportive normative environment may be effective in sexual assault prevention.
-For example, Kilmartin et al. developed a campaign that successfully reduced men's misperceptions about most other men's comfort level with sexist comments.
-Bruce implemented a social norms media campaign based on Kilmartin's work and publicized messages correcting men's misperceptions about the rape-supportive attitudes and behavior of their peers.
+Recent pilot research studies suggest that social norms interventions designed to counter the misperceived rapesupportive normative environment may be effective in sexual assault prevention.
+For example, Kilmartin and associates26 developed a campaign that successfully reduced men's misperceptions about most other men's comfort level with sexist comments.
+Bruce27 implemented a social norms media campaign based on Kilmartin's work and publicized messages correcting men's misperceptions about the rapesupportive attitudes and behavior of their peers.
 By exposing these misperceptions, Bruce demonstrated success in increasing the percentage of men who engaged in behaviors likely to reduce the incidence of sexual assault.
-Finally, White, Williams, and Cho documented misperceptions in people's beliefs about the importance of consent in intimate relationships.
-They developed a social norms marketing campaign to correct these misperceptions that was followed by a reduction in the incidence of sexual assault and increased reporting of assaults by victims.
+Finally, White and colleagues28 documented misperceptions in people's beliefs about the importance of consent in intimate relationships.
+They developed a social norms marketing campaign to correct these misperceptions that was followed by a reduction in the incidence of sexual assault and an increase in victims' reports of assaults.
 These studies represent a different approach to preventing sexual assault by focusing on the positive cultural characteristics of men and by reinforcing the attitudes and behaviors in men that increase their capacity to be active agents of change.

-Thus, this study addresses men's misperceptions of both men's and women's norms and suggests that correcting these misperceptions may be one strategy that has the potential to expand men's capacities to be women's allies in dismantling violence.
-We examine actual and perceived norms concerning the acceptability of sexual violence in a randomly selected population of college students at a midsize four-year state university.
-In particular, we explore two related issues: (a) the importance one places on consent in sexual intimacy and (b) willingness to intervene on behaviors that could lead to sexual assault.
+In this study, we address men's misperceptions of both men's and women's norms and suggest that correcting these misperceptions may be one strategy that has the potential to expand men's capacities to be women's allies in dismantling violence.
+We examine actual and perceived norms concerning the acceptability of sexual violence in a randomly selected population of college students at a midsize 4-year state university.
+In particular, we explore 2 related issues: (a) the importance individuals place on consent in sexual intimacy and (b) willingness to intervene in behaviors that could lead to sexual assault.
 We examine the extent to which college men misperceive the norms of their own sex and the opposite sex.
-We then focus on the critical question for sexual assault prevention planners: How are men's attitudes and behaviors potentially influenced by their perceptions which may vary in accuracy?
+We then focus on the critical question for sexual-assault-prevention planners: How are men's attitudes and behaviors potentially influenced by their perceptions, which may vary in accuracy?
 The answer to this question can be used to design effective social norms prevention strategies and thereby increase a culture of safety and reduce sexual assault on college campuses.